From 1 July 2025, older people will have stronger protections under a new rights-based Aged Care Act.

 7. A new Support at Home program

 The Support at Home program will bring together current in-home aged care programs.
 Support at Home will replace Home Care Packages and the Short-Term Restorative Care Programme from 1 July 2025.
 The Commonwealth Home Support Programme will transition no earlier than 1 July 2027.
-Support at Home will provide a simpler and more equitable system for older people that need help to stay at home.
-Read more about the changes to home care.
+Read more about the changes to home care below.

 What does this mean for you?